SichongP/myBlog/content/post/2020-02-07-running-jupyter-lab-on-hpc.md

 - The first `ssh` starts a tunnel between our local machine and remote host (head node)
 - `-t -t` forces a tty (terminal) on head node.
 This is required to tunnel data back to head node from compute node
 - `username@host` this is your login credential
-- `-L 8888:localhost:8888` This directs ssh to tunnel traffic from port 8888 on head node to port 8888 on local machine.
+- `-L 8888:localhost:8888` This directs ssh to tunnel traffic from port 8888 on local machine to port 8888 on remote server.
 If the port on either end is used by other programs, you can simply change this to a different number.
+The general form is [local port]:[remote ip]:[remote port].
 - The second `ssh` starts a tunnel between head node and compute node
 - `bm3` is the compute node our jupter-lab is currently running on
-- `-L 8888:localhost:8888` This directes ssh to tunnel traffic from port 8888 on cmpute node bm3 to head node
+- `-L 8888:localhost:8888` This directes ssh to tunnel traffic from port 8888 on head node bm3 to compute node

 Now we can head on to our browser at `localhost:8888`.
 This should open up a page where Jupyter Lab resides!